 Think of probation as an enormous testing period: will you be able to adhere to the thicket of conditions governing your daily life?
 Fail at any of them and you could be sent to prison.
 At the heart of this testing ethos is drug testing, affecting almost all of the 2.9 million people on probation in the U.S. The tests are time-consuming, expensive, and traumatic.
 There is also little evidence justifying their use.

-Traditional responses to driving offenses often fail to address the underlying issues that lead to unsafe driving while exacerbating racial and economic disparities.
-This evaluation of the Driver Accountability Program (DAP)—an alternative sentencing program for people arraigned on driving-related charges—builds upon a 2022 participant-focused evaluation of the program, finding that DAP has both improved street safety and cut back on the harms of the criminal legal system.
+This evaluation of the Driver Accountability Program—an alternative sentencing program for people arraigned on driving-related charges—finds that the program has both improved street safety and cut back on the harms of the criminal legal system.

 The Center for Justice Innovation is driven by a singular idea: local communities are critical to transforming justice.
 We believe the only way to create safe, flourishing neighborhoods is with a full-spectrum approach we call Community Justice, one that runs from communities to systems and back again.
 This guide outlines five key actions to drive community-led, evidence-based change in communities of all shapes and sizes.